 Our tūpuna were very careful about how you went into and came out of the forest.
 You made sure that you were clean when you went in, you made sure you were clean when you came out, and you did that not only physically but in terms of cleaning your wairua and all of those things as wellHori Parata

-Some simple actions we can all take:
+There are some simple actions we can all take:

 - Make sure shoes, tyres and equipment are cleaned to remove soil and plant material before and after visiting any kauri forest.